amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 #### Day-22 Shift Operators
      This module implements logical and arithmetic shift operations on a 4-bit input based on a 2-bit select signal providing left and right shift capabilities.

+#### Day-23 PISO Paralle-In-Serial-Out Shift register
+     A PISO shift register is a digital circuit that takes parallel data input and converts it to serial output.
+     This is commonly used for data transmission where multiple bits need to be sent sequentially over a single data line.